mikavilpas/yazi.nvim/README.md

 - when `auto_fullscreen=1` is set, you can also set the border color to mark the maximize state and bind key to control fullscreen maximize state.
 ```
 windowrulev2 = bordercolor rgb(158833),fullscreen:1 # set bordercolor to green if window is fullscreen maximize
-# toggle fullscrenn maximize
+# toggle fullscreen maximize
 bind = ALT,a,fullscreen,1
 ```

 https://github.com/DreamMaoMao/hycov/assets/30348075/15ba36c2-1782-4ae0-8ac1-d0ca98e01e0f

-- if you use the `hyprland/workspaces` module with waybar,you should change field {id} to {name}.
+- if you use the `hyprland/workspaces` module in waybar,you should change field {id} to {name}.
 It will let you know you are in overview mode.
 ```
 "hyprland/workspaces": {
     "format": "{name}",